Are you sure you want to read this…?

 I’m a gamer at heart, so Escape Rooms are pretty much right up my alley (interactive, LIVE game?
 HELL YES).
 If you’ve been to Disney in Orlando, they used to have “Disney Quest” which was a giant frickin’ arcade with two floors of virtual reality games.
 It was awesome.
 My sister and I pretty much owned the machines in there.
 I’ll have to get back to the Music hotel and see if my QuickDraw record is still standing.

 But I digress.
 What I love about these games is their ability to make you genuinely have to think on your feet.
 It’s not something you can be taught; it’s a natural gift.
 Book Smarts, meet Street Smarts.
 Street Smarts, you can stay; book smarts, GTFO.
-One thing I will admit, though, is that you definitely need to have a good, diverse group of people on your team (though we’ve proven that the ERG, on our own, can escape a room).
+One thing I will admit, though, is that you definitely need to have a good, diverse group of people on your team (though we’ve proven that the ERG, on our own, can escape multiple rooms).

 By the way, SHARE THE BLOG!